 Standards of Decision-Making Across Cultures (MA)

-Standards of Decision-Making Across Cultures (SDAC) is an interdisciplinary study programme that allows the students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
+Standards of Decision-Making Across Cultures (SDAC) is an interdisciplinary study program that allows students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East and South Asia.
 The MA degree program requires a BA degree of variable disciplinary orientation.
-Students may choose their academic focus (linguistic-cultural, comparative-philosophical, cultural-religious) by selecting accordingly from the courses offered at the FAU Erlangen-Nürnberg as well as the ECCS in Beijing.
-During their obligatory stay at the European Centre for Chinese Studies (ECCS) in Beijing, students will be given the opportunity to apply their theoretical knowledge to both academic and everyday situations in China.
+Students may choose their academic focus by selecting accordingly from the courses offered at the FAU Erlangen-Nürnberg as well as organizing their own study abroad semester.

-Students shall acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
-Over the course of the degree program, students receive profound insights into the processes of decision-making, e.g. in entrepreneurial, political, and cultural situations (rational choice theories in particular).
+Students will acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East and South Asia.
+Over the course of the degree program, students receive profound insights into the processes of decision-making, e.g. in entrepreneurial, political, and cultural situations.
 They will develop a new cross-cultural perspective on decision-making processes, utilize their knowledge in an interdisciplinary context, learn to approach research questions from an academic perspective and to cultivate their independent thinking.
 These qualities will eventually enable them to delicately deal with intracultural and cross-cultural decision-making processes.

-The programme is organised into four semesters.
+The program is organized into four semesters.
 Students must acquire a total of 120 ECTS credit points.
 The Master's thesis is due at the end of the fourth semester.
 The study plan includes lectures (including the IKGF lecture series), seminars and tutorials.
 All courses are held in English.

 The programme consists of the following modules:

-- Modul 1: Theories of Decision-Making Across Cultural Contexts
+- Module 1: Theories of Decision-Making Across Cultural Contexts

-- Modul 2: Concepts of Chinese Cultural Orientations and Decision-Making
+- Module 2: Concepts of Chinese Cultural Orientations and Decision-Making

-- Modul 3: Comparative Philosophy / Fate, Freedom, and Prognostication I
+- Module 3: Comparative Philosophy / Fate, Freedom, and Prognostication I

-- Modul 4: Influences of Cultural-Religious Variances on Decision- Making Processes / Fate, Freedom, and Prognostication II
+- Module 4: Influences of Cultural-Religious Variances on Decision- Making Processes / Fate, Freedom, and Prognostication II

-- Modul 5: Specific Approaches of Selected Academic Disciplines - Europe
+- Module 5: Specific Approaches of Selected Academic Disciplines - Europe

-- Modul 7: Contexts of Decision-Making in China
+- Module 7: Contexts of Decision-Making in China

-- Modul 8: Specific Approaches of Selected Academic Disciplines - East Asia
+- Module 8: Specific Approaches of Selected Academic Disciplines - East Asia

 Type of study: Master